DCPython/pydc-planning/README.rst

 - Waiver
 - Free class, seek donations to fund
 - Contact google/rackspace/psf for dontations
 - Contact O'Reilly for stickers, and other things.
 Pearson too.
+Eddie - get details from Katie.